-Susan Boyd was also interviewed by the Image Collections and Fieldwork Archives (ICFA) on July 23, 2014.
-For more information, see ICFA Oral History Initiative: Susan Boyd.
+Susan Boyd was also interviewed by the Image Collections and Fieldwork Archives (ICFA) on July 23, 2014, as part of the ICFA Oral History Initiative.

 SB: I came to Dumbarton Oaks on November 1, 1962, and I retired finally in 2004, so I’m probably one of the few people remaining that ever knew Mrs. Bliss.
 Mr. Bliss had already died by the time I came.
 But my first day at Dumbarton Oaks was such a remarkable day because it was Founders’ Day, which was the commemoration of the first day of Dumbarton Oaks, November 1, 1940, which was the celebration of the formal handing over of Dumbarton Oaks to Harvard.
 And it was one of those extraordinary days – perfect late-summer, Indian-summer days, sunny – and the celebration was always a fancy luncheon at the director’s house – which is of course today the refectory – and Jack Thacher was the Director.
 What one has to remember at that time was that the staff at Dumbarton Oaks was tiny.
 We were – I think with my appointment as assistant for the Byzantine collection – were a staff of twenty three, and there was a research staff, professorial staff of ten, I believe, plus the Director and Director of Byzantine Studies.
 But my day first started with being introduced to people around Dumbarton Oaks, signing those papers, and then going over to this wonderful liquid lunch at the director’s house.
 It was always a liquid lunch with champagne.
 Mrs. Bliss was there, as she always came.
 And then because it was such a wonderful day, we went and wandered around the gardens and I saw all the gardens for the first time in their late fall beauty.
 So, it was, let’s say, an unrealistic first day of work, if one could call it that, for my career at Dumbarton Oaks.
 I was fortunate to have met Mrs. Bliss early on and that was certainly my very first time having met her.
 But during the 1960s she was a regular presence at Dumbarton Oaks, and she would come up probably mainly for the garden library to see what was going on there because she still maintained a personal interest in, and I think pretty much a control of, the garden library – which was not yet called the Center for Landscape Architecture.
 But she would also come into the Byzantine Collection and we – I remember preparing for an opening – and I don’t remember now whether it was1963 or the really big reopening and reinstallation of the collection in 1965 – but I was busy cleaning off Plexiglas stands, which had had these terrible little labels put on them, with wood alcohol, which was the one thing that I could get the sticky stuff off with.
 And I had the wood alcohol in a little wine glass, and she came in up to me and she said, “Oh, Miss Boyd, isn’t it a little early in the day to have gin?”
 And I just burst out laughing because it was such an unlikely thing for her to have said and it was certainly unlikely that I would be in the collection sipping gin, but it gives a sense that she was a very approachable, nice lady.
 So, erect and – I can’t think of the word – but she was a very impressive presence, and for some reason I felt relatively at ease with her.
 I don’t think the Fellows did all the time.
 She would come up for tea once a week, and we’d have formal tea in the afternoon at four o’clock, and once a week she would come up to tea.
 But, I enjoyed – she – having been in the diplomatic service all her life – she was able to talk to anyone, and she could always find some subject that could be of interest for somebody who was shy or socially insecure or was lost in Byzantium and didn’t know beyond Byzantium.
 So, in any event, that was how I started.
 And – yes?